kyruken/rock-paper-scissors/README.md

 1. Working rock-paper-scissor buttons that return an element ID based on the button clicked
 2. Randomly chosen choice of rock-paper-scissors from a computer
+3. Dynamic showing of the computer's choice
-3. Dynamic scoreboard that changes the score of the player and computer based on the choice of the player and the choice of the computer
+4. Dynamic scoreboard that changes the score of the player and computer based on the choice of the player and the choice of the computer